dashpresshq/archaea/docs/installation/env.md

 :::

 ## CACHE_ADAPTOR
-There are some expensive/too frequent operations we do regular in the backend so to speed things up, we cache these operations so that we dont do it again after the first time
+There are some expensive/too frequent operations we do regularly in the backend so to speed things up, we cache these operations so that we dont do it again after the first time

 The default value of `memory` is good for all use-cases except when you are running multiple instances of Hadmean, so the data needs to be synced in the other instances